davidherook/auto-ml/README.md

 python train.py -c config.yaml -d data/sample/classification/circles.csv
 ```

-If you do not wish to persist the trained model and the validation results, use the `--no-save` option:
+If you are trying many different times and do not wish to save the model and output after each run, use the `--no-save` option:
 ```
 python train.py -c config.yaml -d data/sample/classification/circles.csv --no-save
 ```